10 Hacks to Get Organized This Spring

 5. Organize Your Cleaning Supplies

 Go through your cleaning supplies and see what needs to be thrown out.
 Before doing so, I would make a list of all the supplies you have.
 Next, go online and see how long they will last.
-For example, multi-surface sprays last around two years, and dish detergent about a year.
-When you are going through things, don’t forget to add disposable gloves, sponges, etc.
+For example, multi-surface sprays last about 2 years, and dish detergent about 1 year.
+When you are going through things, don’t forget to add disposable gloves, sponges, and other supplies.

 6. Organize Your Spices